 - Sometimes a final judgment isn’t always final and a modification is necessary.
 Kayla has represented numerous clients in post-judgment actions where a modification of spousal or child support is necessary or a change in a parenting plan is needed to accommodate new life circumstances.

 - Relocation matters are impactful for all families.
-Kayla has represented clients wanting to relocate from the area with their minor children; and, also have successfully represented clients attempting to prohibit the relocation of their child from the area.
+Kayla has represented clients wanting to relocate from the area with their minor children; and, also has successfully represented clients attempting to prohibit the relocation of their child from the area.

 News & Insights